jdc20181/EmployeeTrack/README.md

 If you wish to participate, at no cost (a small fee for premium license) - You can fill out [this](https://goo.gl/forms/wCqyT6ajVLONZc7y2) form.

 Please allow up to 72-hours for a response - Please be sure to give a correct contact email.

+#Early Preview walkthrough

+It isn't designed yet or finished - but here is the first introduction walkthrough of what it does.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/WHiDBBL2inc" frameborder="0" allowfullscreen></iframe>